-The Port Authority of Allegheny County, the largest transit agency in southwestern Pennsylvania, provides public transportation services throughout Pittsburgh and Allegheny County.
-The Authority operates a total of 102 routes, including 98 bus, 3 light rail, and 2 inclines.
+The Port Authority of Allegheny County, the largest transit agency in southwestern Pennsylvania, provides public transportation and Access services throughout the City of Pittsburgh and Allegheny County.
+The Authority operates a total of 102 routes, including 98 bus, 3 light rail, and 2 inclines, with 84% of all bus routes traveling to Downtown Pittsburgh.

 Click here for information on Fares and Passes